 If you have an interest in history as it relates to the mindset of the most powerful people on Wall Street and on the world stage this is a must read.
 Learn how astrology influenced the business decisions that have affected trade, commerce and currency, influence and wealth in America and around the world.

 Real life influential people including J.P.
 Morgan, King Edward VII, Enrico Caruso, Rudolph Valentino, Charles Schwab, Mary Pickford, Charlie Chaplin, Emma Sheridan-Fry (who was known to have been a ‘companion’ of Evangeline's) and occult figure Aleister Crowley sought the expert advice from “Evangeline: The Seer of Wall St.”

 Get to know Miss Evangeline Adams’ life, business, relationships, romance and internal struggles for answers of her own.
 This is an interesting quote from Evangeline.
 “What can be understood is what the stars have in store, the free will we possess and how it affects our destiny.
 But the ways in which the Almighty intervenes is a concept that left even me baffled.
 Speaking to clergy had led me nowhere, since every member I’d ever sought out had refused interaction with me.
 This was what upset me most, for my beloved astrology to be confused with demonology, in addition to me time and time again being written off.
 How very unfair.”

-Theodocia McLean endorses EVANGELINE: The Seer of Wall St. by Clint Adams for his ability to bring the reader into this period of time in U.S. History where Evangeline’s services were not commercial entertainment, but surprisingly essential and routine for our country’s, and the world’s, most influential people.
-I purchased and reviewed this book from a Kindle format.
+I, Theodocia McLean endorse EVANGELINE: The Seer of Wall St. by Clint Adams for his ability to bring the reader into this period of time in U.S. History where Evangeline’s services were not commercial entertainment, but surprisingly essential and routine for our country’s, and the world’s, most influential people.
+I purchased from Kindle.
 This review was completed on June 22, 2015.